AVSimulation/SCANeR-Quick-Starts/Sample/SAMPLE_VEHICLE_PLAYER.md

    > *Use the provided terrain `example` in the list.*

-7. In the RESSOURCE panel, look for the converted vehicle `hostvehicle`.
+7. In the RESOURCES panel, look for the converted vehicle `hostvehicle`.

    ![hostvehicle](assets/hostvehicle.png)

 8. Start the simulation

    *The vehicle moves according to the input data.*

+   > The error below may appear in the log.
+   > They are the result of a known bug, but they do not prevent correct simulation.
+   > ```
+   > ERROR 1: Missing BASEGEODCRS / BASEGEOGCRS / GEOGCS node
+   > ERROR 1: PROJ: proj_create: unrecognized format / unknown name
+   > ERROR 6: Cannot find coordinate operations from `' to `EPSG:4326'
+   > ERROR 1: PROJ: proj_create: unrecognized format / unknown name
+   > ERROR 6: Cannot find coordinate operations from `EPSG:4326' to `'
+   > ```
+   > You can ignore those.

 ## Explanation